knowledge-gov/archives/restricted/request docs/HOA Memo 2.md

 ## Overview
 In terms of organizational financial matters, as the Head of Agency, I possess all necessary authorizations and legal authorities to make decisions regarding all financial aspects of the agency.
 This includes, but is not limited to, the process for spending appropriated funds, requesting appropriations for the next fiscal year, and how the Agency can spend the appropriated money.

-As part of this, I request that the Finacial Instutions below maake availiabe immediately $150,000,000.00 each:
+As part of this, I request that the Financial Institutions below maake available immediately $150,000,000.00 each:
   - [ ] Bank of America
   - [ ] Chase Bank
   - [ ] Citibank